-Here are the most common steps to request a proclamation from the governor or mayor; however, some states and cities may vary regarding proclamation procedures.
+Here are the most common steps to request a proclamation from a governor or mayor; however, some states, cities, and countries may vary regarding proclamation procedures.

 - Start by locating the appropriate state or city government website

 - You may find a tab called “Mayor’s Page” or “Governor’s Page.”
 Also look for “Ceremonial” or “Forms” on the navigation menu.

 - If you do not see any of these, try using the site’s search feature with the word “proclamation.”

 - Another option is the website’s “Contact Us” link.
 This area allows you to write a brief message such as: How do I ask the governor to issue a proclamation declaring May 2021 Ehlers-Danlos Syndromes and Hypermobility Spectrum Disorders Awareness Month?

 - A staff person will probably reply and email a form to complete.
 Email the form back for an official signature.

 - If no form is available, use the proclamation template provided by The Ehlers-Danlos Society.
 Mail or email to the mayor’s or governor’s office along with a formal request from your state or district association.

 - Follow up with a phone call just to be sure your request arrived.